 year 7, year 11 etc (for UK school years)

 Never use full stops ("periods" in American English) in acronyms, so write UK, US, UN, LA etc. Otherwise follow standard BuzzFeed style by putting all acronyms in caps unless they are more than five letters long, so write AIDS and BBC but Unesco and Unicef.
 Exceptions include TARDIS, TfL, and many government departments – see list of political terms for more.

 Acronyms that will be familiar to an intelligent British audience do not need to be written out in full, especially if they're better known as acronyms.
 These include AIDS, BBC, CEO, CPR, HBO, HIV, ITV, MTV, PETA, PMS, TED, and UKIP.
 Use your judgment.

 Nouns such as collective, committee, family, gang, generation, government, jury, and team can be singular ("the government is launching a new initiative") or plural ("the government are squabbling") depending on whether they are thought of as a single entity or a group of individuals.
 Follow common sense and be consistent.

 Nouns such as couple, pair, and trio can also be singular or plural, but are usually plural when referring to people, so write: "The charming couple were sharing an ice cream."

-In general, police forces are plural and "police" is capped down: The Metropolitan police are investigating..., Yorkshire police are investigating..., British Transport police are investigating... etc. But they are singular and capped up when the force is being referred to as a single service: The Met is..., the Metropolitan Police Service is..., Police Scotland is, Norfolk Constabulary is... etc.
+In general, police forces are plural and "police" is capped down: The Metropolitan police are investigating..., Yorkshire police are investigating..., etc. But they are singular and capped up when the force is being referred to as a single service: The Met is..., the Metropolitan Police Service is..., the British Transport Police is..., Police Scotland is, Norfolk Constabulary is... etc.